rsoftone/fortran-training/README.md

 ## Quickstart
 Windows users:
-Download the zip file for this repository and expand it in C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH, then:
+Download the zip file for this repository and expand it in C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH...

+Then:

 * Start Powershell
 * In Powershell issue the command: